Counting sheep has moved on – now biohacking is the best way for top-quality shut-eye.

 - You get out of sleep what you put in – or take in.
 Limit caffeine and nicotine and indulge as far away from bedtime as possible.
 Spicy or acidic foods can cause stomach trouble and heartburn and make for a disturbed night, as can too much cheese; in addition, an earlier dinnertime can make for a better night’s sleep.
 Alcohol may aid with sleep as it can make you feel sleepy, but don’t be fooled; people who drink before bed often experience disruptions later in their sleep cycle as liver enzymes metabolise alcohol.

-As will all biohacking, the devil is in the detail; experiment with what works best for you and sweet dreams!
+As with all biohacking, the devil is in the detail; experiment with what works best for you and sweet dreams!

 Image credits: By Stephen Parker 1 / Shutterstock